Your name plays a very important part in any document, especially your resume.

 3. Middle initials save you from recruiters’ biases.

-Recruiters are very much human and that means that they, unfortunately, could have certain discriminatory biases.
+Recruiters are very much human, which means that they, unfortunately, could have certain discriminatory biases.

-Although discrimination is illegal, it is hard to know if the hiring official will be biased or not.
+Although discrimination is illegal, it is hard to know whether the hiring official will be biased.

-If you want to include your middle name but are worried about facing discriminatory biases, it might be best to use a middle initial.
+It might be best to use a middle initial if you want to include your middle name but are worried about facing discriminatory biases.

 Maybe you are a woman with a gender-neutral first name but with a feminine middle name.
 A middle initial will help you surpass a possible gender bias.

-Or maybe, your middle name is just not professional or casual sounding enough, but you still want it on your resume – turn it into an initial.
+Or maybe your middle name is not professional or casual sounding enough, but you still want it on your resume – turn it into an initial.

 The best way to understand whether your target company has more of a professional or casual atmosphere is by checking the tone of their website, especially the ‘About Us’ section.